splunk/public-o11y-docs/gdi/get-data-in/rum/ios/install-rum-ios.rst

 4. After installation, make sure to open the .xcworkspace file instead of the .xcodeproj file.

+.. note:: Import the iOS RUM package into your main app.
+If you import the package into your Pods project, the dependency might disappear when you recreate the project.

 .. _rum-ios-initialize:

 Initialize the iOS RUM package